This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Argan Oil is also great at healing cracked cuticles, moisturizing dry heels, repairing split ends, and even lengthening & strengthening your own natural eyelashes over time.
 I’m speaking from experience — I use it in all of those ways!

-Basically, Argan Oil is a multi-purpose wonder oil that’s appearing in a bunch of different health and beauty products these days — and for good reason.
+Basically, Argan Oil is a multi-purpose wonder oil that is starting to appear in a bunch of different health and beauty products these days — and for good reason.

 The Bottom Line: How I Use All Of These Dry Skin Lotions